hwaleh/hwaleh.github.io/index.md

 Python, PyTorch, U-Net, torchvision, Git

 <b>About:</b>
 U-Net pipeline for model that performs binary image segmentation on portraits of people.
+As team lead, I also created guides for my peers and set project goals.
+End result was presented to peers and faculty.

 Note: This project was conducted as part of a group project for the Association for Computing Machinery (ACM) club at UCSD.